vladzz/OHHTTPStubs/README.md

 This submodule is only useful for `OHHTTPStubs`' own Unit Tests, that are testing its usage with `AFNetworking`: **you don't need the submodule to use `OHHTTPStubs`** and `OHHTTPStubs` has no dependency on `AFNetworking` itself.

+**As the Unit tests have been upgraded to XCTest they only run on iOS7 and above now**

 **Every contribution to add more unit tests is welcome!**